 Paxton House is located in the Scottish Borders, inland/west of Berwick-upon-Tweed.
 The entrance to the estate is on the B6461, opposite the junction with the B6460 and adjacent to the village of Paxton.
 The house is signposted from the A1 Berwick-upon-Tweed bypass, and the entrance is 3 miles along the B6461 on the left hand side.

 Why not make a weekend of Music at Paxton?
 There are numerous local accommodation providers, some within walking distance of Paxton House:

 The Scottish Borders is a fascinating area.
 Bustling market towns, magnificent abbeys and rolling hills to the west; picturesque coves and fishing villages along the Berwickshire coastline; and the Tweed Valley with its castles and stately homes.
-The village of Paxton is a short walk from the Paxton Estate, and the historic Union Chain Bridge – celebrating its 200th birthday in 2020 – can be seen in all its splendour from the grounds of Paxton.
+The village of Paxton is a short walk from the Paxton Estate, and the historic Union Chain Bridge – which celebrated its 200th birthday in 2020 – can be seen in all its splendour from the grounds of Paxton.